aurelia/documentation/English/get-started.md

 Yes, that's it.
 This is the only HTML page in our application.
 The head of the document is pretty straight forward: we link in our bootstrap, font-awesome and custom stylesheets.
 It's the body that's interesting.

-> **Note:** Be sure to confirm that the local folder names for bootstrap and font-awesome match the link href.
+> **Note:** Be sure to confirm that the local folder name for font-awesome matches the link href.
 It's possible that these libraries have updated their versions since the authoring of this document.

 Let's start with the script tags.
 First we have _system.js_, our ES6 standards-based module loader.
 It's what loads the Aurelia library as well as your own code.
 Next we have _config.js_.
 This contains configuration for the loader.
-It's generated automatically whenever you execute a jspm command. jspm is our recommended client-side package manager.
-It provides an amazing developer experience by integrating client-side package management with an ES6 compliant module loader.
+It's generated automatically whenever you execute a jspm command. jspm is the client-side package manager we recommend because it provides an amazing developer experience by integrating client-side package management with an ES6 compliant module loader.

 >**Note:** The Aurelia Framework isn't tied to jspm or SystemJS.
 We also support require-style APIs like RequireJS and Dojo Loader out of the box.
 Also, you can implement your own loader and handle package management any way you want.
 However we do think jspm/SystemJS is the best ES6-oriented solution today and it's our recommended approach.

-Once we have our module loader and its configuration, we set the `baseUrl` to point to the location of our compiled code.
-Then we load the `aurelia-bootstrapper` module with a call to `System.import`.
+Once we have our module loader and its configuration, we load the `aurelia-bootstrapper` module with a call to `System.import`.

-When the bootstrapper loads it inspects the HTML document for _aurelia_ attributes.
+When the bootstrapper loads it inspects the HTML document for _aurelia-app_ attributes.
 In this case it will find that the body has an `aurelia-app` attribute.
 This tells the bootstrapper to load our _app_ view-model and its view, conventionally located in _app.js_ and _app.html_ and then compose them as an Aurelia application in the DOM.

 Wait a minute....we don't have an _app_ view-model or view.
 Ummm...WHAT NOW!?

 ## Creating Your First Screen

 In Aurelia, user interface elements are composed of _view_ and _view-model_ pairs.
 The _view_ is written with HTML and is rendered into the DOM.
 The _view-model_ is written with JavaScript and provides data and behavior to the _view_.
 Aurelia's powerful _databinding_ links the two pieces together allowing changes in your data to be reflected in the _view_ and vice versa.
+This Separation of Concerns is great for developer/designer collaboration, maintainability, architectural flexibility and even source control.

-Let's see how that works...
+Let's see how it works...

 In the _src_ folder create an _app.html_ file and an _app.js_ file.
 This is the app view and view-model that the bootstrapper was looking for.
 Let's start with the _view-model_ by creating a simple class to hold a _firstName_ and _lastName_.
 We'll also add a computed property for _fullName_ and a method to "welcome" the person.
 Here's what that would look like: